 The Link Between Debt and Financial Freedom

-It might sound strange, but debt and financial freedom can actually go hand in hand.
+It might sound strange, but good debt vs bad debt and financial freedom can actually go hand in hand.
 When you borrow wisely for things that grow in value, like a home, education, or a business, you’re moving towards independence, not away from it.
-Smart debt management turns borrowing into a stepping stone instead of a setback.
-The right kind of debt supports your goals, while the wrong kind slows your progress.

 Make Debt Work for You